isomerpages/pa-zhenghua/index.md

   - infopic:
       title: Giveaway
       subtitle: Art Exhibition
-      description: These unique yarnbombing pieces are perfect for your next social media photo op, so check them out while you can!
-Also, we have some fun giveaway opportunities!
+      description: These unique crochet art installations are perfect for your next social media photo op.
+Snap a pic and stand a chance to win some prizes!
       button: Join in
       alt: Image alt text
       url: http://go.gov.sg/leanonme-giveaway